bhanu49/ECB-app/README.md

 Dont forget to start the mock server for the application to display data.
 Get inside the mock server folder  `cd mockServerApi` and then run `node app.js`

+## CAUTION
+This app requires backend to run, which will be made available on request